Swan Valley (Western Australia): Attractions

-The Swan Valley is noted for its fertile soil, uncommon in the Perth region, and tourism-based destinations.
+Swan Valley is noted for its fertile soil, uncommon in the Perth region, and tourism-based destinations.
 These include numerous wineries such as the huge complex at what was once known as Houghton, the state's biggest producer, and Sandalford and also many small family-owned concerns.
 There are also several microbreweries and rum and gin distilleries.
-The Swan Valley is served by roadside local-produce stalls which sell seasonal produce throughout the year.
+Swan Valley is served by roadside local-produce stalls which sell seasonal produce throughout the year.
 Grapes, melons, asparagus, stone fruits, citrus and strawberries are grown and sold in the Swan Valley.